 *Note - FMG applies for Continuing Education and Continuing Legal Education Credit in multiple states.
 Until a course is approved by a particular state, we cannot guarantee credit.
 You must be present (online or in-person) during the full session to receive credit.

-country, providing practical, efficient, and cost-effective solutions for legal issues.
-For more information
+governments throughout the country, providing practical, efficient, and cost-effective solutions for legal issues.

 Atlanta 100 Galleria Parkway Suite 1600 Atlanta GA 30339-5948 T: (770) 818-0000